 set target 2 to choose the target on VirtualBox, then run the

-check command and afterwards
+check command and afterward

-As you can see, the exploit gives the attacker the capability to remotely execute code as the user NT AUTHORITY/SYSTEM, which is the Local System account with highest level privileges on the Windows machine.
+As you can see, the exploit gives the attacker the capability to remotely execute code as the user NT AUTHORITY/SYSTEM, which is the Local System account with the highest level privileges on the Windows machine.